-Also, look at how much you spent on your IT help desk and compare that to your revenue to help you understand the value that your IT help desk is providing.
+Also, look at how much you spent on your IT help desk, including the utilization of IT help desk software, and compare that to your revenue.
+The analysis will help you gauge the value that your IT help desk brings to your business.
 Use this data to forecast upcoming costs and revenue so you can make better decisions about the future of your business.

 You should have that information already, so this shouldn’t be too hard.
 If the list isn’t updated, address it immediately.